 The definition of the Society Act on the date these bylaws become effective apply to these bylaws.

-Words importing the singular include the plural and vice versa; and words importing a male person include a female person and a corporation.
+Words importing the singular include the plural and vice versa.

 Membership

 The Members of the society are the applicants for the incorporation of the society, and those persons who subsequently become Members in accordance with these bylaws and in either case, have not ceased to be Members.